SuperDotNet/superdotnet.github.io/content/posts/2018/Welcome.md

 #### Someone Can Be Completely Different Than You ... *And That Is OK*

 Again this comes back to brand.
 [What matters in life](https://youtu.be/Oo9buo9Mtos) is not how someone handles *their* business.
 What matters is how you handle *yours*, and more specifically -- how you *react* to someone who does not align with your expectations.
+This brings me to the final lesson here...

+#### It's Not How You Win, but How You Lose

+Finally, one of my high school principals (I was an army brat and moved a lot) told me once that our _attitudes determine our altitude_.
+While I generally understood this concept, I see now that this is especially pertinent when things do _not_ go your way, or do not go as expected.
+Another way I like to say this now is: it's not how you win, but it's how you _lose_.
+Any hack can win, and celebrate accordingly.
+But the _true_ winners are the ones that understand that loss _will_ occur and, when it does, know how to hold themselves in such a storm.

+> Your attitude determines your altitude.
+> - Mike-EEE's High School Principal, Somewhere, Sometime

 #### Special Thanks